-In addition to this availability, code quality, velocity, frequency of outage, time to resolve defect are some other parameters which can be easily recorded.
+In addition to this availability, code quality, velocity, frequency of outage, and time to resolve defects are some other parameters which can be easily recorded.

 DevOps without DevOps Metrics is like firing darts in the dark; you are firing towards your aim, but you won’t know if you are hitting it or not.
-DevOps Metrics provides analysis of your current DevOps initiatives and their impact on your organizational goals.
-It gives you an idea of your current state, helps you define your future state and roadmap to get there.
-These common set of goals provide a guideline for your team to foster an environment of cooperation and collaboration, improve performance, increase productivity and efficiency.
-DevOps metrics helps in understanding the interconnection and interdependencies of various processes.
-Also, it helps in assessing processes that need modifications, health and performance issues associated with the processes that can affect the overall organization in the long and the short term.
+DevOps Metrics provides an analysis of your current DevOps initiatives and their impact on your organizational goals.
+It gives you an idea of your current state and helps you define your future state and roadmap to get there.
+These common set of goals provide a guideline for your team to foster an environment of cooperation and collaboration, improve performance, and increase productivity and efficiency.
+DevOps metrics help in understanding the interconnection and interdependencies of various processes.
+Also, it helps in assessing processes that need modifications, health, and performance issues associated with the processes that can affect the overall organization in the long and the short term.

-There are certain things which needs to keep in mind while choosing metrics for your DevOps.
-You should not choose many metrics as too many results will be fuzzy and cast uncertainty over decision making.
-The selected metrics should help in finding root causes if any, expose the challenges and help in finding the solutions and relevant results.
+There are certain things that need to keep in mind while choosing metrics for your DevOps.
+You should not choose many metrics as too many results will be fuzzy and cast uncertainty over decision-making.
+The selected metrics should help in finding root causes if any, expose the challenges, and help in finding the solutions and relevant results.

 Opcito Technologies is always helping clients in their DevOps maturity assessment with DevOps metrics.
-Colwin Fernandes, CTO and co-founder, Opcito Technologies, on his recent visit to Australia in September conducted DevOps assessment workshops for 3 organizations.
-The main motive behind these workshops was to help our clients understand desired future state of their DevOps, setting goals, understanding motivations, analyzing the existing tools in use and selecting and building a toolchain and lastly the most important part formulating a roadmap.
+Colwin Fernandes, CTO and co-founder of Opcito Technologies, on his recent visit to Australia in September, conducted DevOps assessment workshops for 3 organizations.
+The main motive behind these workshops was to help our clients understand desired future state of their DevOps, set goals, understand motivations, analyze the existing tools in use and select and build a toolchain, and lastly, the most important part, formulate a roadmap.
 Contact Opcito, and we will be more than happy to have you with our DevOps workshop.